fitri-hy/StellarSPA/README.md

 # StellarSPA

-StellarSPA is a pure JavaScript-based Single Page Application (SPA) mini framework (without external dependencies) designed to be lightweight, fast, and easy to understand.
+StellarSPA is a pure JavaScript-based Single Page Application (SPA), without external dependencies, designed to be lightweight, fast, and easy to understand.

 ### Key Features: